onflow/freshmint/docs/metadata.md

 An NFT's metadata can include text fields (e.g. name, description), media assets (e.g. images, video), traits (e.g. color, rarity) and any other information that you choose.

-Freshmint stores all NFT metadata on the blockchain (except for file assets like images, which we recommend you store in IFPS).
+Freshmint stores all NFT metadata on the blockchain (except for file assets like images, which we recommend you store in IFPS in order for them to be fetched via unique content identifiers).

 ## Metadata schema